The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 In the book, 8 maps show the European observation material in time periods from 1724 to 1900.

-The Ortolan bunting colonized Western Europe via the river Danube and spread further out through other river valleys in the West- and Central Palearctic Regions.
+The Ortolan bunting expanded from an origin in Western Asia/The Mediterranean and colonized Western Europe via the river Danube, spreading out in the rest of the West- and Central Palearctic regions through other major river valleys.
 1: Po.
 2: Danube.
 3: Dniester.
 4: Dniepr.
 5: Don.
-6: Volga-Baltic Waterway.
+6: Volga.
 7: Ural.
-Currently the center is located in Russia as a result of asymmetric growth from an origin in Western Asia and the large population there serves as a source of immigrants to Western Europe.
+Currently the center is located in Russia as a result of asymmetric growth and the large population there serves as a source of immigrants to Western Europe.

 Current researchers claim that the population in Fennoscandia suffer from increased isolation due to lack of contemporary gene flow from Western Europe.

 However, the bunting colonized from the Volga-Baltic Waterway in the southeast, through Finnish Karelia, continuing south and west after it had rounded the north end of the Bay of Bothnia.
-It penetrated the mountain barrier between Sweden and Norway through river valleys, and the few breeding areas in Northern Norway were linked via specific valleys to source populations along the Swedish east coast.
+It penetrated the mountain barrier between Sweden and Norway through river valleys with low level passes, indicated by a very limited number of known breeding sites in Northern Norway linked via specific valleys to source populations along the Swedish east coast, where that country's population is most abundant.

-This is still the case today, with new observations at the same locations in Northern Norway, but nowhere else.
+This historic linkage can still be observed today, with new discoveries at the same sites in Northern Norway, but nowhere else.

 From the 1850s to the 1890s the ortolan bunting was distributed along the entire Norwegian west coast north to 67.6 degrees.
 At one of the locations (Førde), with an annual precipitation of 2.780 mm, it was described as "one of four characteristic species in the valley".
 Simultaneously (1893) it was found breeding on grass covered islands in the Guadalquivir marsh Las Marismas on the southwest coast of Spain, 27 degrees 51 minutes further west than the locations in Northern Norway.